-Student committees continued to be successful in driving school improvement.
+Student committees continue to be successful in driving school improvement.
 These include a Pastoral Committee, School Council, Sixth Form Council, Sports Committee and Health & Well Being Committee.
-Sixth Form Subject Ambassadors worked hard to promote their subjects to younger students and our Sixth Form to younger student mentoring scheme grew (post Covid) to support students who need extra help.
+Sixth Form Subject Ambassadors worked hard to promote their subjects to younger students and our Sixth Form to younger student mentoring scheme grew to support students who need extra help.

-NGHS continued to support the Local Authority in many ways including membership of the Headteacher in Schools Forum (Finance) and Strategic Leaders Group.
-The Headteacher has also been approached to offer support to a local Trust to deliver school improvement.
+NGHS continued to support the Local Authority in many ways including membership of the Headteacher in Schools Forum (Finance) and Strategic Leaders Group, The Headteacher was also been approached to offer support to a local Trust to deliver school improvement.